AarinDave/Base-Wars/README.md

 Base Wars is a game which features four teams fighting for domination through the use of tagging.
 This game is similar to Infection, but there are some twists to it.
 For example, having four teams means you can take back someone once they are in the other team.

 ## Expected Release Date
-The first version of Base Wars will be released Saturday, July 10, 2021.
-The versions that follow will be mainly bug fixes and performance improvements.
+The first official version of Base Wars will be released on a to-be decided date.

 ## Languages Used